cdapio/cdap/cdap-docs/admin-manual/source/installation/ambari.rst

 follow our instructions for upgrading CDAP installations that were installed with a Package Manager, either RPM or Debian:

-  :ref:`Upgrading CDAP via Package Managers <upgrading-using-package-managers>`
+  :ref:`Upgrading CDAP via Package Managers <upgrading-using-packages>`

 CDAP HA Setup
 -------------